awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ### Service load balancing<a name="fargate-tasks-services-load-balancing"></a>

-Your Amazon ECS service on Fargate can optionally be configured to use Elastic Load Balancing to distribute traffic evenly across the tasks in your service\.
+Your Amazon ECS service on AWS Fargate can optionally be configured to use Elastic Load Balancing to distribute traffic evenly across the tasks in your service\.

-Amazon ECS services on Fargate support the Application Load Balancer and Network Load Balancer load balancer types\.
+Amazon ECS services on AWS Fargate support the Application Load Balancer and Network Load Balancer load balancer types\.
 Application Load Balancers are used to route HTTP/HTTPS \(or layer 7\) traffic\.
 Network Load Balancers are used to route TCP or UDP \(or layer 4\) traffic\.
 For more information, see [Load balancer types](load-balancer-types.md)\.

 When you create a target group for these services, you must choose `ip` as the target type, not `instance`\.
 This is because tasks that use the `awsvpc` network mode are associated with an elastic network interface, not an Amazon EC2 instance\.
 For more information, see [Service load balancing](service-load-balancing.md)\.

-Using a Network Load Balancer to route UDP traffic to your Amazon ECS on Fargate tasks is only supported when using platform version 1\.4 or and for tasks launched in the following Regions:
+Using a Network Load Balancer to route UDP traffic to your Amazon ECS on AWS Fargate tasks is only supported when using platform version 1\.4 or and for tasks launched in the following Regions:
 + US East \(N\.
 Virginia\) \- `us-east-1`
 + US West \(Oregon\) \- `us-west-2`
 + EU \(Ireland\) \- `eu-west-1`